 - A reason why you are eligible to vote early by mail.
 To be eligible to vote early because you expect to be out of the county, your application must state the out-of-county address where you want your ballot mailed.

 Your ballot by mail application must be sent to the Early Voting Clerk in the county where you are registered to vote.
-Below are the ballot by mail application periods for the 2013 Elections.
+Below are the ballot by mail application periods for the 2016 Elections.
 Applications must be received (not postmarked) by last day of the application period.
-All applications to vote by mail must be received by the early voting clerk no later than 5:00 p.m.
+All applications to vote by mail must be received by the early voting clerk before the close of regular business or 12 noon, whichever is later.
 Applications to vote by mail must be submitted by mail, common or contract carrier, or fax.

 You may send in your application for a ballot by mail by: